-Urbanspace Farm is built within a 5000 sqft greenhouse with over 2000 sqft of growing space making it one of the largest aquaponics farm in BC.
-The farm is located in the city of Richmond in the heart of Greater Vancouver.
-Located only 20 minutes from downtown Vancouver Urbanspace Farm is a large scale aquaponics farms right in the backyard of our beautiful city.
+Our first aquaponics Farm was built in 2014 within a 5000 sqft greenhouse with over 2000 sqft of growing space; making it one of the largest aquaponics farm in BC.
+Located only 20 minutes from downtown Vancouver Urbanspace Farm is a large scale aquaponics farms right in the heart of Canada’s most vibrant urban centre.

-Once the water has been cleaned of the solids and allowed to go through the nitrification the water then enters four 116 feet troughs.
+Once the water has been cleaned of the solids and allowed to go through the nitrification cycle the water then enters four 116 feet troughs.
 The troughs have all been constructed out of wood and lined with Duraskrim poly liner which allow each troughs to hold close to 3500 gallons of water.
-The water travels down the troughs and drains into the fifth trough which also acts as a sump tank.
-From this trough the water is pumped from the other end back into the fish completing the recirculation of the water in the system.

 The water then travels down the troughs and drains into the fifth trough which also acts as a sump tank.
 Instead of having a below ground sump tank we opted to use one of our troughs as a sump allowing us to reduce construction cost and the risk that comes with a tank being 6 feet under the ground.
 And because the trough hold so much water the fluctuations are almost negligible.